MattGhub/MattGhub679A.github.io/README.md

 Even though bold, italics, and apostrophes are on separate lines, they show up on one line.
 Why?
 Is there a workaround besides spacing out the lines?

 [Link](url) and ![Image](src)

+git.config tracks who makes what changes.
+Git and Github are two completely separate things, but Github does rely on Git.